gubaruch/Data-mesh-util/README.md

 on the mesh account.

-we would now prepare to run step 1_create_data_product.py ,  where we will copy the glue catalog to the central mesh account from the producer account.
+we would now run step 1_create_data_product.py ,  where we will copy the glue catalog to the central mesh account from the producer account.

-we first set the enviorment variable same as we did in step 0 ,double clickiing on the 1_create_data_product.py and then clicking on  **ENV  **

-this is where we create an enviorment file which will point to our ceredntials file. set Name for  **CredentialsFile** and Value to  **/home/ec2-user/environment/Data-mesh-util/test/sample-test-creds.json**

-now , we need to tell our script what is the glue database_name  and what is the table_regex
+we need to tell our script what is the glue database_name  and what is the table_regex

 you can add those parameters to the Command line similarly to the below :

-`Data-mesh-util/test/reinvent/1_create_data_product.py --database_name tlc303 --table_regex usecase*`
+`python 1_create_data_product.py Data-mesh-util/test/reinvent/1_create_data_product.py --database_name tlc303 --table_regex usecase*`

-once done click on **Run** and script will start running and executing the relevant tasks
+the script will start running and executing the relevant tasks.

 once done , you can go to the mesh account , and validate you a database and tables were created in the central catalog :